NautilusTrader

 Overview

-All order types are derived from two fundamentals: Market and Limit orders.
-In terms of liquidity, they are opposites.
-Market orders consume liquidity by executing immediately at the best available price, whereas Limit orders provide liquidity by resting in the order book at a specified price until matched.
+All order types derive from two fundamentals: Market and Limit orders.
+Market orders seek immediate execution at the best available price.
+Non‑marketable Limit orders rest in the order book at a specified price until matched, while marketable Limit orders can take liquidity.

 NautilusTrader supports nine order types (the OrderType enum values), summarized under Order types with a dedicated guide for each.